Entry and Exit

 For the latest information on travel restrictions/advisories imposed by Vietnam due to the ongoing COVID-19 situation, please visit these websites:

-Singaporeans in Vietnam are strongly advised to follow developments closely, including checking in with airlines on flight availability and details.
-Singaporeans are encouraged to e-register with MFA at https://eregister.mfa.gov.sg, and closely follow the Singapore Embassy in Hanoi and Consulate-General in Ho Chi Minh’s Facebook Page (www.facebook.com/SingaporeEmbassyHanoi) to receive the latest consular‑related news and updates.
+Singaporeans in Vietnam are strongly advised to follow local developments closely.
+Singaporeans are encouraged to e-register with MFA at https://eregister.mfa.gov.sg, and follow the Singapore Embassy in Hanoi and Consulate-General in Ho Chi Minh’s Facebook Page (www.facebook.com/SingaporeEmbassyHanoi) to receive the latest consular‑related news and updates.

 For urgent consular assistance, please contact the following: